sensu/sensu-docs/content/sensu-go/5.16/guides/influx-db-metric-handler.md

 ### Create the handler

-Now that you registered the asset, you'll use sensuctl to create a handler called `influx-db` that pipes event data to InfluxDB with the `sensu-influxdb-handler` asset.
+Now that you have registered the asset, you'll use sensuctl to create a handler called `influx-db` that pipes event data to InfluxDB with the `sensu-influxdb-handler` asset.
 Edit the command below to include your database name, address, username, and password.
 For more information about the Sensu InfluxDB handler, see [the asset page in Bonsai][13].